 Asynchronous hiring is a recruitment process that leverages various forms of asynchronous communication and candidate evaluation steps to save time and create a convenient, time-zone-independent experience for candidates and employers.

 For a simpler explanation, we can break the term down into two words.

 Obviously, you know what hiring is, but it’s the asynchronous part that may confuse you.
 According to the dictionary, asynchronous refers to “two things that don’t exist or occur at the same time.”

 In some ways, it’s easier to think of this as the opposite of synchronous.
 Imagine two dancers up on stage, but rather than dancing together, they dance two different dances.
 They aren’t in sync; instead, they’re asynchronous.

 Asynchronous hiring, therefore, refers to activities in your hiring process where the candidate and the recruiter do things at different times.
 In these situations, the hiring process is done without any live or co-located tasks – each one acts independently.

-And of course, async interviews are fantastic for remote hiring.
-Recruiters no longer have to rely on local talent pools or invest money to bring remote candidates into the office for interviews.
+And, of course, an async interview is a fantastic tool for remote hiring.
+Recruiters no longer have to deal with time-zone management and interview scheduling.
 With asynchronous video, it’s easy for recruiters and candidates to ‘speak’ to each other at a time that works for them, no matter which time zones they work in!